jfpanisset/aswf-infra-packer/README.md

 [ansible-avahi](https://github.com/debops/ansible-avahi) Ansible role.
 We also need {jenkins,nexus,nexus3,sonar}.local CNAMEs.

-Jenkins will be configured via the Ansible role [emmetog.jenkins](https://github.com/emmetog/ansible-jenkins).
+Jenkins will be configured via the Ansible role [emmetog.jenkins](https://github.com/emmetog/ansible-jenkins), which can configure a Jenkins server inside a Docker container (in which case it starts with the official Jenkins Docker Container).

+The infrastructure uses HTTPS throughout, and generates certificates using the free [Let's Encrypt](https://letsencrypt.org/) service.

 # Building the Infrastructure